UK Council for Psychotherapy

 Social Networking Addiction Counselling & Psychotherapy for Blog Addiction in Central London, Camden, Kings Cross - addiction to social networking, social networking addiction, Author: Dan4th Nicholas, Title: work_clock

 Social Media Addiction Side Effects Switching on our devices we may end up switching off inside, blocking things out, shutting things down.
 Overthinking, when online, we may also lack restraint or the ability to filter what's relevant, as if our urges or search for an immediate quick fix have to be followed or that what people say has to be believed (some of us may live in a world largely of small talk).
 We may be worried about the amount of time we spend on social media sites or blogging, maybe even hiding this from others.
 We may make vague promises to cut down one day, yet wonder how else we will fill our time.
 Freeing up our life again, emotionally connecting with ourself creating space and quiet time, taking pauses for observation, reflection may be important.
 For some, continuously going on to social media sites may affect our off-line emotional relationships or indeed our work or body image.
-Other things important to us may have been neglected.
+Impoverished inside, other things important to us may have been neglected.
 Bored inside we may turn to social media which after a while may compound our boredom.
 We may not only have started to neglect ourself, but also our relationship and our social skills, contact with nature.
 Bombarding ourself with information, we may struggle to get away from the "noise" and give ourself a mental break, time for reflection.
 We may have become too dependent on scrolling social media (and its addictive content), that our sleeping habits, diet, and exercise may also be affected.
 Our short-term memory may also suffer.
 When it gets to this stage, it can be as if we have become a social media addict or social networks addict, spending more and more time in the virtual world, less and less time in the real world.
 Our online social media addiction and blog addiction for some may be linked with our shyness.
 So when online, we can feel re-affirmed.
 Yet we can be obsessively immersed in social media, struggling to put our social media usage into proportion, some of us may begin to live in a more fantasy world or get caught in spiteful or malicious discussion.
 If we become overly preoccupied or addicted to social media our moods may rise and dip, dependent on our social media usage.
-Disconnecting regularly, reducing and setting specific online times, screen times, protecting our minds and hearts, may support us taking charge of our life through self-regulation.
+Taking regular digital detoxes, disconnecting regularly, reducing and setting specific online times, screen times, protecting our minds and hearts, may support us taking charge of our life through self-regulation.

 Social Networking Addiction Counselling & Psychotherapy for Blog Addiction in Central London, Camden, near Kings Cross - addiction to social networks

 Ironically, in spite of all our social media connections, we may have a nagging sense of loneliness, isolation, emptiness or alienation and have diluted our other communication skills.
 We don't want to continue with it, yet we do.
 This may point to our compulsive need to connect, which may be explored in the social media addiction therapy.
 Preoccupied on a social media treadmill, we may prioritise using social media forgetting other important things in our life, including our sleep, and also procrastinate.
 We may struggle concentrate.
 Driven by the noise of social media and what happens in there, we may overlook who is driving.
 We may have sacrificed real-life interactions.
 Depending on situations we may want to determine whether verbal or digital communication (which can lead to frustration, misunderstandings) is more effective, meaningful.
 Using social media as a distraction especially if we get caught in meaningless conversations we may have distracted from the physical world and nature, our health may suffer, alongside our groundedness, being in tune with all our senses, e.g. touch, smell, etc. and having other structures in place, away from social media.
 Out of control or obsessive at times, losing our boundaries, showing signs of being a social media addict, having a social media addiction we may want to address this in the social media addiction counselling.
 Viewing life through the lens of social media affect our moods, life and if it is to our detriment, we may want to become more active than passive about our usage so we lessen any unhelpful impact and gain a more positive, generous outlook on life - pay more attention to the world round us.
 (On a practical level, filtering our notification settings, not reacting until we are good and ready may act as a boundary and picking up the phone sometimes, having real conversations may help us engage differently.
 Others may want to consider taking a social media detox for a few months - stopping/restricting our access, as we manage, overcome our social media obsession.
 We may have a sense of more time, experience peace of mind.)
 Alongside discovering, re-discovering other day to day activities, this may mean exploring any underlying triggers for turning to our social media obsession.
-These may include feelings of anxiety, uncertainty, boredom, the unconscious behaviour and benefits of what's in it for us and the conscious behaviour and reflection of what we value, the people we value (see also Connecting With, Being In Touch With Supportive Others - Building A Circle Of People Around Us).
+These may include feelings of anxiety, uncertainty, boredom, the unconscious behaviour and benefits of what's in it for us and the conscious behaviour and reflection of what we value, the people we value (see also Connecting With, Being In Touch With Supportive Others - Building A Network & Circle Of People Around Us).

 Social Networking Marketing On a practical level social networking can help us connect and plan to meet others.
 Yet networking and marketing through social media we may struggle to know what and when is enough.
 Immersed into social media marketing, networking, spending an inordinate amount of time, resources and we may have developed a social media obsession, social marketing addiction.